RENANZG/My-Debian-GNU-Linux/README.md

 <summary><b>6.2 Traditional Method:</b> signing the Debian kernel with sbsigntool</summary>
 <p></p>

-Building and signing modules is independent of building and signing your own kernel.
-To sign a custom kernel or any other EFI binary you want to have loaded by shim (PEM), you’ll need to use a different command: sbsign (PEM).
+Building and signing modules is independent of building and signing your own kernel (vmlinuz).
+To sign a custom kernel or any other EFI binary you want to have loaded by Shim, you’ll need to use a different command: sbsign (PEM).
 In this case, we’ll need the certificate in a different format, <ins>mokutil</ins> needs DER, <ins>sbsign</ins> needs PEM.
 Convert the certificate into PEM (.der to .pem), for example:
 ```
 $ sudo openssl x509 -in MOK.der -inform DER -outform PEM -out MOK.pem
 ```
 For example, use it to sign our Kernel:
 ```